 Starting the car

-I come to the conclusion that changing your own battery is not the end of the world, but would its life be shortened?
+I conclude that changing your own battery is not the end of the world, but would its life be shortened?
 Obviously determining this in the short-term would be impossible.
 You only need to program the battery into the car if you’re changing the type of battery being used, if it is the same battery, then programming is not required.

 I am planning on taking weekly measurements of the car battery before I start it and comparing voltage levels.
 I am not saying that you should do what I did and replace your own battery, but I am saying that I encountered zero issues doing so.